What Is Word Order?

 John drank tea.→ John

-Imperative sentences also called command sentences are the same as declarative sentences.
-In imperative sentences, the subject (you) is usually omitted.
-They can be affirmative or negative.
+The word order of imperative sentences, also called command sentences, is similar to that of declarative sentences.
+However, in imperative sentences, the subject (you) is usually omitted.
+These sentences can be affirmative or negative.
 Take a look at some examples:

 Stop making a mess!